-- don't assume you know is going on, explore both parties' through and feelings; - be curious, what is really going on?; - encourage a culture a culture of appreciation between the people you are supporting.
-Kindness wins over blame every time; - Remember that not everyone feels able to change, all we can do is offer support, but someone need to want things to be different in order to make change happen, and - Its normal to feel uncomfortable sometimes talking to someone about their relationship, we will not try to fix things or give advice but instead ask thoughtful, open questions.
+- don't assume you know what is going on, explore both parties' thoughts and feelings; - be curious, what is really going on?; - encourage a culture of appreciation between the people you are supporting.
+Kindness wins over blame every time; - Remember that not everyone feels able to change, all we can do is offer support, but someone needs to want things to be different in order to make change happen, and - It's normal to feel uncomfortable sometimes talking to someone about their relationship, we will not try to fix things or give advice but instead ask thoughtful, open questions.